The U.S. National Asthma Education and Prevention Program (NAEPP) guidelines for the diagnosis and management of asthma recommend:

 Conditions that can worsen asthma include rhinosinusitis, nasal polyps, obesity, obstructive sleep apnea, thyroid dysfunction, and GERD.
 Medications such as aspirin and other nonsteroidal anti-inflammatory drugs can also worsen asthma.
 Addressing these conditions can help reduce asthma severity.

-For patients age 12 and older who are not helped by high-dose inhaled corticosteroids and long-acting beta agonists, omalizumab (Xolair) may be recommended for patients where allergies play a large role in their asthma.
+For patients age 12 and older who are not helped by high-dose inhaled corticosteroids and long-acting beta agonists, or who require frequent doses of oral steroids, omalizumab (Xolair) may be recommended for patients where allergies play a large role in their asthma.

 Quick-relief (rescue) medications work immediately to relax airways and quickly control acute asthma attacks.
 They are not useful for preventing attacks or controlling inflammation in the airways.

 The standard quick-relief medication is a beta2-agonist inhaler.
 Beta2-agonists serve as bronchodilators, relaxing and opening constricted airways during an acute asthma attack.
-A short-acting inhaled beta2-agonist, taken as needed, is often the only medication used by children with chronic mild asthma.
+A short-acting inhaled beta2-agonist, taken as needed, is often the only medication used by children with intermittent asthma.

 Albuterol (Proventil, Ventolin, Proair), called salbutamol outside the U.S., is the standard short-acting beta2-agonist in the United States.